Nothing-Lt/swd_module/README.md

 Implement a sysfs in /sys/devices/rpu with the following structure /sys/devices/rpu/
 |- control /* 1: start to run.
 0: stop the core */
+|- status /* check the currect status, but details are not decided yet */
 |- ram /* Read from or write to RAM */
 |- flash /* Read from or write to Flash */
 </pre>